defenseunicorns/uds-bundle-software-factory-nutanix/docs/valkey.md

 ## ValKey Clustering

 In bundle version 0.5.2 Valkey was changed to deploy replicated by default.
 For more context, see [this write-up](https://github.com/defenseunicorns/uds-package-valkey/blob/main/docs/configuration.md#high-availability) on Valkey's HA settings as enabled in the UDS Package and [TODO](TODO) on how it is connected to GitLab at the bundle level.

+If scaling valkey to something other than 3 replicas be sure to update the UDS variable `GITLAB_VALKEY_SENTINELS` with the full list of sentinels.
+The default is correct for 3 replicas.